AndreeeaMB/pyaxisvm/docs/source/index.rst

         User Guide
         ^^^^^^^^^^

-        The getting started guide contains a basic introduction to the main concepts through simple examples.
+        The user guide contains a basic introduction to the main concepts through simple examples.

         +++